cbonitz/casual-raytracer/README.md

 # Simple Raytracer (Work in Progress)

 I would like to say that I've been writing raytracers before it was cool, but that would be a lie.
 I was drawn to it because it's a highly visual endeavour, and allows me to apply some concepts from linear algebra and geometry while gaining more familiarity with Rust.
+In its current state, the program can renders specular and diffuse spheres using recursive raytracing and subpixel antialiasing.

 ## Obligatory Rendered Image
 ![Ray traced image of several spheres](render.png)